 An organization is only as strong as the foundation on which it stands.
 Library faculty and staff are eyewitnesses to the changing landscape of our field; many have worked on both sides of the paradigm shift from print-based library to digital.
 The pace of change has been swift, but the organizational structure of the library hasn't always adapted accordingly.
 Staff positions, in particular, have many legacy ties to a print-based operation.
 In light of this and related issues, the library will take a fresh look at roles and responsibilities at all levels of the organization, recognizing that all employees must receive the support necessary to perform to their fullest potential.
 This critical strategic issue will be addressed with plans to support staff development, improve coaching and mentoring, and recognize achievement.

-NYU Health Sciences Libraries has emerged from this planning process, and the historic events therein, as a stronger, more focused, and re-energized organization—one that is dedicated to contributing to the many shared successes that lie ahead for NYU Langone Medical Center.
+NYU Health Sciences Library has emerged from this planning process, and the historic events therein, as a stronger, more focused, and re-energized organization—one that is dedicated to contributing to the many shared successes that lie ahead for NYU Langone.